 There is no official recipe stipulating the exact ingredients for grief.

-And just like we don't fully understand what is involved until we experience it, neither do we know how long it takes, before we can say we're through the worst of it.
+And just like we don't fully understand what is involved until we experience it, neither do we know how long it takes, before we can say we're through the most intense period of it.

 How we experience grief is unique.